spectrumx/RSC-SIM/README.md

 ### `research_tutorials/` directory

 This contains additional learning resources and examples and serves as a reference implementation for the modeling and simulation of radio astronomy observations.
 It consists of Jupyter Notebooks and their CLI scripts, and also includes data creation scripts for trajectory files of a star and satellite at the `research_tutorials/data_creation/` directory.

+This also has a weather satellite RFI modeling tutorial for SUOMI-NPP (`tuto_radiomdl_weather_phase1.py`) for simulating interference from Starlink satellite backlobe and sidelobe emissions to weather satellites in a "looking-down" observation scenario (Phase 1).

 Details can be found at the `README.md` inside the `research_tutorials/` directory.

 ## Installation